nickclaw/alexa-ability/README.md

 }
 ```

-##### `Ability.prototype.on(event, handler) -> ability`
+##### `Ability.prototype.on(intent, handler) -> ability`
-Add an event handler to the ability.
+Add an intent handler to the ability.
 The handler function will be called with a request instance as the first argument and a "next" function that can be used to pass errors down.

+##### `Ability.prototype.onLaunch(handler) -> ability`
+Add a launch handler to the ability.
+All Alexa skills are required to handle this type of request.
+The handler function will be called the request instance as the first argument and a "next" function that can be used to pass errors down.

+##### `Ability.prototype.onEnd(handler) -> ability`
+Add a session-ended handler to the ability.
+All Alexa skills are required to handle this type of request.

+This handler will be caused when a user's session ends,
+either because of an unknown error, the user stopped responding, or the user stopped the session manually.
+The handler function will be called the `reason`, `request`, and `next` function.

+##### `Ability.prototype.onError(handler) -> ability`
+Add an error handler to the ability.
+This handler will be called with the error as the first argument, the request as the second, and the next function as the third.

 ##### `Ability.prototype.handle(event, callback) -> request`
 Handle an event, this function expects the JSON object from the Alexa request and a node style callback.